J1dan/Frozen-lake-problem-reinforcementLearning/README.md

-# Project I for ME5406 Deep Learning for Robotics: Frozen Lake Problem and Its Variation
+# Project I for ME5406 Deep Learning for Robotics: Frozen Lake Problem
 This is a project for NUS ME5406.
 A frozen lake problem is considered to implement three reinforcement learning algorithms, first-visit Monte Carlo Control without exploring starts, SARSA and Q-learning, both with an $\epsilon$-greedy behavior policy, all from the ground up.
 Parameters could be tuned in the code, while the **method** augument could be specified with command in the terminal.
+Task1 is with a 4x4 grid, while task2 with a 10x10 grid.

 ## Dependencies
 * matplotlib